eagles-project/skywalker/docs/api.md

 === "Fortran"

     ``` fortran
-    #define c_real c_double
+    !
+Skywalker precision (swp): real kind used by skywalker
+    integer, parameter :: swp
     ```

-In Fortran, the `c_real` kind is used to store ensemble parameters, and is defined to either the `c_double` or `c_float` interoperable types defined by the Fortran 2003 ISO C bindings.
+In Fortran, the `swp` kind is used to store input parameters and output values, and is set to either the `c_double` or `c_float` interoperable types defined by the Fortran 2003 ISO C bindings.

 ### Interface types